 If those products don’t work, review your generator’s manual or the manufacturer’s website for instructions on how to remove and clean the carburetor, or hire a small engine mechanic to do it for you.

-And remember that stabilizing fuel and storing a generator properly in the off season will help to prevent engine and carburetor problems in the future.
+And remember that stabilizing fuel and storing it properly in the off-season will help to prevent engine and carburetor problems in the future.